-Most of the time, doctors can diagnose a child with attention deficit disorder (ADD ADHD) simply by observing his behavior in the office, and asking his parents and/or teachers to describe his attention or behavior problems - when they started, where they occur, and so on.
+Most of the time, doctors can diagnose a child or adult with attention deficit disorder (ADD ADHD) simply by observing his behavior in the office, and asking parents or spouses to describe his attention or behavior problems - when they started, where they occur, and so on.

 When the diagnosis is iffy, the usual approach is to order one or more additional standard diagnostic tests (see Diagnosing Difficult Cases).
 But, in part because these tests have their own limitations, a handful of ADD docs have begun offering high-tech (and high-cost) diagnostic tests - notably a technique known as single photon emission computed tomography (SPECT) and quantitative electroencephalography (qEEG), which measures brain wave activity.